Sarrasor/RoboticsRoadmap/src/roadmap/robo_human/self_development/index.md

 # Self-development

-## Habbit handling
+## Habit handling

-You can set your goals, but it is more benefitial to set your habbits
+You can set your goals, but it is more beneficial to set your habits

 Here is what I mean

-Instead of setting a goal like "I want to loose 10 lbs till the end of the year", you should set a habbit "I want to visit gym at least three times a week"
+Instead of setting a goal like "I want to loose 10 kg till the end of the year", you should set a habit "I want to visit gym at least three times a week"

-Goals can be dissapointing if you are not able to reach them.
+Goals can be disappointing if you are not able to reach them.
 There are factors that are not in your power to change

-Goals require self-control and willpower which are periodically exausted
+Goals require self-control and willpower which are periodically exhausted

 ## Learning skills